-By Joseph E. Gurubatham President
+By Joseph E. Gurubatham

+President

-mall portion and magnify its usefulness one hundredfold.
+is a living example of God's ability to take humankind's small portion and magnify its usefulness one hundredfold.
 Since 1909 HSI has supplemented the Seventh-day Adventist school system by making accredited distance education courses available to students who are unable to attend traditional campus-based programs.
 More than 235,000 students have turned to HSI for programs from preschool through college and adult education.